Nikon D80 vs D40

 |Nikon D70« »||Y||-||-||-||-||-||1.0||-||-||-||Nikon D70|

 Both the D80 and the D40 have been discontinued, but can regularly be found used on eBay.
 The D80 was replaced by the Nikon D90, while the D40 was followed by the Nikon D40X.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 Review summary: Nikon D80 vs D40

 So how do things add up?
 Is there a clear favorite between the Nikon D80 and the Nikon D40?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Nikon D80:

 - More detail: Offers more megapixels (10 vs 6MP) with a 29% higher linear resolution.

 - Better image quality: Scores markedly higher (5 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.1 bits more color depth).